S3-working-group/s3-practical-guide/docs/all.md

 <div class="card summary"><div class="card-body">Apply the role pattern to external contractors.
 </div></div>

--   clarify and describe the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
-A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">driver</a> for the _role_
+-   clarify and describe the <a href="glossary.html#entry-organizational-driver" class="glossary-tooltip" data-toggle="tooltip" title="Organizational Driver: Any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).">driver</a> for the _role_
 -   create a _domain description_
 -   if valuable, implement a selection process
 -   consider limiting the term of the contract, after which point it can be reviewed and renewed if necessary